telecombcn-dl/2018-dlai-team4/README.md

 ### "optimised_for_accuracy"

 This folder is the optimal sub-database we found for obtaining the highest accuracy.
-The sub-database is obtained by keeping all the pictures for people who hae more than 20 pictures.
+The sub-database is obtained by keeping all the pictures for people who have more than 20 pictures.
-This sub-database contain 62 classes and more than 3000 sample in total.
+This sub-database contains 62 classes and more than 3000 samples in total.

 ### "optimised_for_speed"

 This folder is the optimal sub-database we found for obtaining a good accuracy and have a reasonable training time.
-This sub-database is obtained by keepeing the same classes but for all classes we keep 20 pictures.
+This sub-database is obtained by keeping the same classes but for all classes, we keep 20 pictures.
 We have a total of 1240 pictures in this sub-database.

 ## Pre-processing script

 ### "ordered_names.xlsx"

-Files containing the number of pictures associated to all the people in a decreasing order.
-This file is used during the creation of sub-datase
+Files containing the number of pictures associated with all the people in decreasing order.
+This file is used during the creation of sub-dataset

 ### "haarcascade_frontalface_default.xml"